BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-SAN FRANCISCO -- Commercial software-as-a-service applications aren't the only source of shadow cloud woes, according to new research from the Cloud Security Alliance.
+SAN FRANCISCO -- Commercial software-as-a-service applications aren't the only source of shadow cloud computing woes, according to new research from the Cloud Security Alliance.

 CSA's report, titled "Custom Applications and IaaS Trends 2017," was unveiled Monday at RSA Conference 2017, and it shows enterprises deploying a growing number of custom applications and moving them to the public cloud, but IT security teams are only aware of a fraction of those apps.
-Custom software programs that are unknown to IT departments are considered shadow cloud applications.
+Custom software programs that are unknown to IT departments are considered shadow cloud computing applications.

 The report was conducted in partnership with Skyhigh Networks, a cloud access security broker headquartered in Campbell, Calif., and surveyed more than 300 IT professionals directly involved in developing, deploying and securing custom enterprise applications.
 According to the report, the average organization has 464 custom enterprise applications deployed, but IT security departments are aware of just 38.4% of the applications.